Contents

 - Temp: Current temperature (always in degrees Celsius)

 - Offset: Temperature offset (always in degrees Celsius) to adjust for possible discrepancies in temperature measurement.
+It must be a number positive that shall be subtracted the measured temperature.

 Display Config